 If a part-time employee, who was not classified as temporary, subsequently becomes a regular full-time employee, without a break in service, the time spent as a non-temporary part-time employee is converted on a pro rata basis to full-time for leave purposes.
 If a temporary full-time employee subsequently becomes a regular full-time employee, without a break in service, the time spent as a temporary full-time employee is credited as county service for leave purposes.
 If all or part of an employee's salary is covered by a state or federal grant and the grant is terminated, the county will decide whether to continue the position, paying the employee from county funds.
-If the position and the employee are continued, without a break in service, and the salary is paid by the county, the employee's account is credited with the time spent as a county employee under the grant as though the employee had been a regular county-paid employee from the initial hire date forward.
+If the position and the employee are continued, without a break in service, and the salary is paid by the county, the employee had been a regular county-paid employee from the initial hire date forward.

-4.02 INTRODUCTORY PERIOD
+4.2 INTRODUCTORY PERIOD